cepthomas/SbotDev/README.md

 [Really, python is a mess.](https://xkcd.com/1987)

-# Using pbot_pdb.py to debug ST plugins
+# Using pbot_pdb to debug ST plugins

 Most instructions in [PyBagOfTricks](https://github.com/cepthomas/PyBagOfTricks/blob/main/README.md). apply here.
 The code under test is of course the plugin.